Author Interview With Lindsay Marie Miller

 2. What famous books can you compare to your own?

 I always thought of Emerald Green as my own version of Twilight, without the vampires and werewolves.
-For Me & Mr. Jones, I would compare to Cora Carmack’s Losing It, in the sense that both are New Adult Romances about an illicit relationship between teacher and student in college.
+For Me & Mr. Jones, I would compare to Cora Carmack’s Losing It, in the sense that both are New Adult Romances about an illicit relationship between a teacher and a student in college.
 My latest release, Jungle Eyes, is far different than any novel I have written before.
 The closest thing I can compare it to is The Blue Lagoon, since it is a love story set on a tropical deserted island in the year 1899.

 3. Why do you write for this particular age group?